Characters: Mario & Luigi

 - Pals with Jesus: With the Zeekeeper.

 - Royals Who Actually Do Something: Beyond being an Exposition Fairy and letting Luigi sleep on him to open dream portals, he absorbs the power of the dark roots growing in Neo Bowser Castle, directly fights with Antasma alone and later assists Mario in finishing off the villain.
+He also trains Luigi on a lot of dream world moves, stating that he has a lot of experience with using them.

 - Voluntary Shapeshifting: He can change into a pillow so that Luigi can sleep on him and access the Dream World.